Ukraine in fierce fight against advancing Russian forces

 “My son was not allowed to come.
 My heart is so sore, I’m shaking,” said Vilma Sugar, 68.

-“They didn’t have food, no tea, they were standing in the middle of a field, on the road, kids were freezing,” said Iryna Wiklenko as she waited on the Polish side for her grandchildren and her daughter-in-law to make it across.
+“They didn’t have food, no tea, they were standing in the middle of a field, on the road, kids were freezing,” Iryna Wiklenko said as she waited on the Polish side for her grandchildren and daughter-in-law to make it across.

-Officials in Kyiv urged residents to seek shelter, to stay away from windows and to take precautions to avoid flying debris or bullets.
-Many spent Friday night in basements, underground parking garages and subway stations, and prepared to do the same on Saturday.
+Officials in Kyiv urged residents to stay away from windows to avoid flying debris or bullets.
+Many hunkered down in basements, underground garages and subway stations.

-Shelves wore thin at some Kyiv grocery stores and pharmacies, and some worried how long stockpiles of food and medicine might last.
+Shelves were sparsely stocked at some grocery stores and pharmacies, and people worried how long food and medicine supplies might last.

-Among the tough possibilities that remain to stanch the Kremlin’s access to hundreds of billions in cash: Sanctioning the Russian Central Bank and cutting Russia from the SWIFT international payment system.

-A senior Russian official on Saturday shrugged off sanctions as a reflection of Western “political impotence.”

-Dmitry Medvedev, the deputy head of Russia’s Security Council, warned that Moscow could react to the sanctions by opting out of the last remaining nuclear arms pact, freezing Western assets and cutting diplomatic ties with nations in the West.
+Dmitry Medvedev, the deputy head of Russia’s Security Council, warned that Moscow could react by opting out of the last remaining nuclear arms pact, freezing Western assets and cutting diplomatic ties.

 “There is no particular need in maintaining diplomatic relations,” Medvedev said.
 “We may look at each other in binoculars and gunsights.”

-Isachenkov reported from Moscow.
-LaPorta reported from Boca Raton, Florida.
-Francesca Ebel, Josef Federman and Andrew Drake in Kyiv; Mstyslav Chernov and Nic Dumitrache in Mariupol, Ukraine; Jill Lawless in London; Geir Moulson and Frank Jordans in Berlin; Raf Casert and Lorne Cook in Brussels; Vanessa Gera in Warsaw; Matt Sedensky in New York; Jennifer Peltz at the United Nations; and Robert Burns, Matthew Lee, Aamer Madhani, Eric Tucker, Nomaan Merchant, Ellen Knickmeyer, Zeke Miller, Chris Megerian and Darlene Superville in Washington contributed to this report.
+Isachenkov reported from Moscow; Miller from Washington.
+Francesca Ebel, Josef Federman and Andrew Drake in Kyiv; Mstyslav Chernov and Nic Dumitrache in Mariupol, Ukraine; Jill Lawless in London; Geir Moulson and Frank Jordans in Berlin; Raf Casert and Lorne Cook in Brussels; Vanessa Gera in Warsaw; Matt Sedensky in New York; Jennifer Peltz at the United Nations; and Robert Burns, Matthew Lee, Aamer Madhani, Eric Tucker, Nomaan Merchant, Ellen Knickmeyer, Chris Megerian and Darlene Superville in Washington contributed to this report.

 Follow the AP’s coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine